Precious Metals Investing for Dummies

 The next chapter considers base metals as potential investments.
 Copper, nickel, aluminum, zinc, lead and a host of others are discussed.
 As far as base metals are concerned, Mladjenovic suggests mining stocks for most investors or – perhaps – options, because the investor can choose the level of aggressiveness.
 He thinks futures are very risky due to their volatility.

 Part three takes a look at investing vehicles, including physical ownership, paper assets, and numismatics.
-The author prefers bullion for both gold and silver.
+The author prefers gold bullion and silver bullion.
 To that end, he provides a list of reputable bullion dealers.
 And although he does not disapprove of numismatics and collectible coins, he admits these vehicles require “a good understanding of the coin market.”
 Therefore, he advises sticking to those series “that have a large popular market since it will make” them easier to buy and sell.

 Mining stocks are covered next.
 Mladjenovic informs readers “that the behavior of a stock in the short-term is irrational.”
 So investors need to be patient and “focused on the longer term.”
 When choosing a mining stock, Mladjenovic, along with every other investment book, declares that the management of the mining company is of paramount importance.
 And among mining stocks, the majors “are the safest bet.”